 - Different types of specialized cells are found in different tissues and have features relative to their function e.g. nerve cells have axons and dendrites to send and receive messages.

-To make learning about animal cells a little bit easier, we’ve put together an infographic with facts about animal cells.
-If you’d like to get your hands on a copy of our animal cell infographic, enter your details into the form below and it will be emailed to you.
+To make learning about animal cells a little bit easier, we’ve put together a simple fact sheet on animal cells.
+If you’d like to get your hands on a copy of our animal cell fact sheet, enter your details into the form below and it will be emailed to you.

 FREE 6-Week Course